 The Board believes that there is no one best leadership structure model that is most effective in all circumstances.
-The Board adheres to a flexible approach to the question of whether to separate the positions of Chairman and Chief Executive Officer ("CEO") and the necessity of a lead independent director, and will consider a variety of factors in making a decision, including, but not limited to, the current performance of the Company and the experience, knowledge and temperament of the Chief Executive Officer.
+The Board adheres to a flexible approach to the question of whether to separate the positions of Chairman and Chief Executive Officer ("CEO") and the necessity of a lead independent director, and will consider a variety of factors in making a decision, including, but not limited to, the current performance of the Company and the experience, knowledge and temperament of the CEO.
 The Board remains flexible and committed to a strong corporate governance structure and board independence.
 The Board is committed to adopting corporate management and governance policies and strategies that promote our effective and ethical management.
-In this regard, the Board strongly believes that it should have maximum flexibility in deciding whether the offices of Chairman and Chief Executive Officer are combined or separate and, if separate, whether the Chairman should be an independent director or an employee and whether the Company and its stockholders would benefit from a Lead Independent Director.
+In this regard, the Board strongly believes that it should have maximum flexibility in deciding whether the offices of Chairman and CEO are combined or separate and, if separate, whether the Chairman should be an independent director or an employee and whether the Company and its stockholders would benefit from a Lead Independent Director.

-The roles of Chairman and Chief Executive Officer were separated in 2016 when Mr. Michael C. MacDonald stepped down as Chief Executive Officer while remaining as Executive Chairman of the Board.
-The Board determined that it was in our best interests and our stockholders' best interests to combine the roles of Chairman and Chief Executive Officer on December 10, 2020, following Mr. MacDonald's resignation from the Board of Directors on December 7, 2020.
-Mr. Chard was appointed Chairman of the Board, in addition to his role of Chief Executive Officer, in light of Mr. Chard's leadership, vision, and knowledge of the Company and its stockholders.

-The Board believes that combination of the positions of Chairman and Chief Executive Officer serves the needs of the Company and its stockholders.
-As Chairman and CEO, Mr. Chard will serve as a key link between the Board and management.
+The Board determined that it was in our best interests and our stockholders' best interests to combine the roles of Chairman and CEO in December 2020.
+Mr. Chard was appointed Chairman of the Board, in addition to his role of CEO, in light of Mr. Chard's leadership, vision, and knowledge of the Company and its stockholders.
+The Board believes that combination of the positions of Chairman and CEO serves the needs of the Company and its stockholders.
+As Chairman and CEO, Mr. Chard serves as a key link between the Board and management.
 The Board has also determined that it is in the best interests of the Company and its stockholders to continue to maintain a Lead Independent Director.